30 Oct 2018 Challenging Sharpton’s Attack on Black Conservatives

-Project 21 Co-Chairman Horace Cooper is challenging Rev. Al Sharpton’s apparent belief that the Reverend and others on the left have a “monopoly on outreach” when it comes to black Americans.
+Project 21 Co-Chairman Horace Cooper is challenging Al Sharpton’s apparent belief that he and others on the left have a “monopoly on outreach” when it comes to black Americans.
 In a Fox News Channel interview, Horace added that what Sharpton actually seems to have is a “monopoly on the use of bigoted and racist remarks” with relative impunity.

 Last week on MSNBC, Sharpton used a gathering of black conservatives to criticize President Donald Trump.
 He said that the President, who addressed a contingent of young black conservatives – including Project 21 member Adrian Norman – at the White House, was using them as “props.”
 Despite the enthusiastic responses from those at the event, Sharpton claimed it was an “insult” for those blacks to have been there.